apache/beam/learn/programming-guide.md

 > **Note:** If the elements in your input `PCollection` are key/value pairs, you can access the key or value by using `ProcessContext.element().getKey()` or `ProcessContext.element().getValue()`, respectively.

 A given `DoFn` instance generally gets invoked one or more times to process some arbitrary bundle of elements.
 However, Beam doesn't guarantee an exact number of invocations; it may be invoked multiple times on a given worker node to account for failures and retries.
-As such, you can cache information across multiple calls to `processElement`, but if you do so, make sure the implementation **does not depend on the number of invocations**.
+As such, you can cache information across multiple calls to your `@ProcessElement` method, but if you do so, make sure the implementation **does not depend on the number of invocations**.

-When you override `processElement`, you'll need to meet some immutability requirements to ensure that Beam and the processing back-end can safely serialize and cache the values in your pipeline.
+In your `@ProcessElement` method, you'll also need to meet some immutability requirements to ensure that Beam and the processing back-end can safely serialize and cache the values in your pipeline.
 Your method should meet the following requirements:

 * You should not in any way modify an element returned by `ProcessContext.element()` or `ProcessContext.sideInput()` (the incoming elements from the input collection).
 * Once you output a value using `ProcessContext.output()` or `ProcessContext.sideOutput()`, you should not modify that value in any way.